Skip to content

 Basic Type

-TypeBox provides a basic primitive type with the same behavior as same as TypeScript type.
+TypeBox provides basic primitive types with the same behavior as TypeScript types.

-The following table lists the most common basic type:
+The following table lists the most common basic types:

 TypeBoxTypeScript